 Where to go?

-Lullingstone Country Park is home to hundreds of ancient trees, some of which are thought to be 800 years old!
+Only one hour away from our hospital, Lullingstone Country Park is home to hundreds of ancient trees, some of which are thought to be 800 years old!
 With beautiful grassland speckled with wildflowers throughout the summer months, this picture-perfect country park is the ideal spot if you’re looking for stunning Kentish countryside.

 Shorne Woods Country Park is one of the most popular country parks in Kent.
 With 300 acres of woodland, meadows and wetlands to explore, it’s easy to see why!
 Take a walk around the natural haven by following one of the walking trails and bring out the sandwiches in an idyllic private spot.

-Go for a picnic with a view at Penshurst Place Parkland!
+Enjoy a picnic with a view at Penshurst Place Parkland!
 After exploring the stunning Penshurst Place, you will end up wandering through the vast parklands surrounding the manor house.
 With cycle routes that have been featured in the VisitEngland top 10 scenic routes in the country, this is certainly a grand spot for a picnic!